photon-efficient-imaging/uos-imaging/README.md

 # Single-Photon Depth Imaging Using a Union-of-Subspaces Model

-Code (MATLAB 2014a) and data used for the paper
+Code (MATLAB 2014a) and data used for <br>
+"Single-Photon Depth Imaging Using a Union-of-Subspaces Model" <br>
+by D.Shin, J.H.Shapiro, and V.K.Goyal <br>
+in IEEE Signal Processing Letters <br>

 @article{shin2015single, <br>
   &nbsp; title={Single-Photon Depth Imaging Using a Union-of-Subspaces Model}, <br>